24 Feb 2023

 What is outpatient rehab?

 Outpatient rehab is a form of medical treatment and rehabilitation that allows patients to receive care and support without staying overnight at a hospital or other medical facility.
-Outpatient rehab is designed for individuals who require medical or therapeutic intervention, but who do not need the intensive and comprehensive services provided in an inpatient setting.
+Outpatient programmes are designed for individuals who require medical or therapeutic intervention, but who do not need the intensive and comprehensive services provided in an inpatient setting.

 What happens in outpatient rehab?